jub0t/MarkdownX/readme.md

 Markdown.highlightAll();
 ```

-If your code has HTML in it that you need to encode you can use `encodeHTML`
+If your code has HTML in it that you need to encode you can use `escapeHTML`

 ```js
 Markdown = new TailDown({ escapeHTML: true });